 Earning Rates That Dominate Food Categories

-Rewards hit 4x Membership Rewards points per $1 at restaurants worldwide (up to $50,000 spent per year, then 1x).
-Groceries earn 4x per $1 at U.S. supermarkets (up to $25,000 per year, then 1x).
+The card earns 4x Membership Rewards points per dollar at restaurants worldwide (up to $50,000 per year, then 1x) and 4x per dollar at U.S. supermarkets (up to $25,000 per year, then 1x).
+The April 2026 refresh added 5x on prepaid hotels booked through AmexTravel.com and the Amex Travel App (up from 2x previously), and retained 3x on flights booked directly with airlines or through Amex Travel.

 Statement Credits That Offset the Annual Fee